infovote-io/dashboard/docs/index.md

 - To illustrate this behavior, consider the two examples in *Figure 1*.
 In the left panel, which shows Bill Clinton’s first term, growth was only moderate on average, but ends on a relatively strong note.

-- In the right panel, which shows Jimmy Carter’s only term, cumulative growth was actually the same as in Clinton’s first term, but it slows substantially by the election year.
+- In the right panel, which shows Jimmy Carter’s only term, growth was stronger in the first two years, but it slows substantially by the election year.

-- Even though cumulative income growth the **same** during Carter’s term (5.9% versus 5.9% in Clinton’s), participants rated the economy during Clinton’s first term as much stronger.
+- Although **cumulative** income growth was the **same** during Carter’s term (5.9% versus 5.9% in Clinton’s), participants rated the economy during Clinton’s first term as much stronger.

 ### Real Election's Margin vs RDI Growth and Economy Evaluations

 Over a series of experiments, @HealyLenz_2014 reveal that participants tend to overweight the last year's performance, despite intending to weigh growth equally across all years.
 Results are shown in *Figure 2* below.

 - The graph to the left presents the Vote Margin for each election and the RDI Growth Rate, while the second one the Vote Margin and the Economic Evaluations by participants.